icarios-dev/hapi.nvim/docs/roadmap.md

 - Refine parsing of Markdown-like request blocks.
 - Enhance multi-block selection and execution workflow.
 - Add configuration options for buffer/window behavior and notifications.
+- Test the plugin on real backend APIs to guide development with practical use cases.

 ## Medium-term goals